kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ## FETCH
-A subscriber can request a byte offset within a Group with a FETCH message.
+A subscriber can request the transmission of a (partial) Group with a FETCH message.

 ~~~
 FETCH Message {